gmatteuc/NeuroIndexes/README.txt

-Giulio's personal neural data analysis toolkit.
+# Neuroindexes

+Giulio's Personal Neural Data Analysis Toolkit

-This repository is intended as a sparse toolkit for neural data analysis, provideing functions and example scripts for neural and behavioral data anlysis in Matlab.
-In mywork sometimes I find myself repeating over and over some kind of analysis with slight variations across different projects and dataset, for some of these analysis "primitives" i decided to produce some small example scrips providing the code to run them and explaining how to use it.
-I've been also asked several times to share code to compute some selectivity indexes to quantify some neuronal properties, here I decided to make some of them freely available so that anyone wanting to use them is free to dowload them directly from herer.
-This toolkit is an ongoing side project of mine without any pretense of completeness and is intended for both personal use and for whoever might fin dit helpful.
-Over time I aim to buld a larger and larger library of clear, reusable (and possibly efficient) code for plotting, manipulation, and exploration of neuronal and behavioral data.
+This repository serves as a specialized toolkit for neural data analysis, offering a collection of functions and example scripts designed for Matlab.
+The toolkit was born out of a recurring need in my work to perform similar types of analyses across various projects and datasets.
+To address this, I've created example scripts that not only provide the code to run these "primitive" analyses but also offer explanations on how to use them.
+Additionally, I've often been asked to share code for computing selectivity indexes to quantify specific neuronal properties.
+This repository makes these indexes freely available for anyone interested.
+While this toolkit is an ongoing side project with no claims of being comprehensive, it aims to evolve into a robust library of clear, reusable, and efficient code for the plotting, manipulation, and exploration of neuronal and behavioral data.

-1. comparing_medians_of_distributions:
+---

+## Repository Contents

+### 1. Comparing Medians of Distributions
-Functions and scripts for thoroughly comparing the medians of different distributions, needed over over in any neuroscience project.
+- Functions and scripts for robustly comparing the medians of different distributions, a recurring need in neuroscience projects.

-2. comparing_psychometric_curves:
+### 2. Comparing Psychometric Curves
-Tools for comparing psychometric curves, including example scripts. ---> TODO (missing)
+- Tools for comparing psychometric curves, including example scripts.

-3. computing_pattern_and_component_index:
+- **Status**: TODO (Incomplete)

+### 3. Computing Pattern and Component Index
-A working version of scripts and functions to compute "pattern" and "component" indices need to quantify the type of visual motion selectivity of a neuron.
+- A working set of scripts and functions to compute "pattern" and "component" indices, essential for quantifying a neuron's type of visual motion selectivity.

-4. computing_phase_modulation_index:
+### 4. Computing Phase Modulation Index
-A working version of scripts and functions to compute a phase modulation index need to quantify a visual neuron as more or less "simple" or "complex" like.
+- Scripts and functions for computing a phase modulation index, useful for categorizing a visual neuron as either "simple" or "complex."

-5. computing_prelick_modulation_index:
+### 5. Computing Pre-lick Modulation Index
-A working version of scripts and functions to compute a pre-lick (or pre-action) modulation index need to quantify (decisional?) modulations of sensory neurons by upcoming motor actions.
+- Scripts and functions for computing a pre-lick (or pre-action) modulation index, useful for quantifying sensory neurons' modulations by upcoming motor actions.

-6. computing_visual_selectivity_indexes:
+### 6. Computing Visual Selectivity Indexes
-A collection of functions for computing various common visual selectivity indices. ---> TODO (finish)
+- A suite of functions for computing various common visual selectivity indices.

-7. converting_pvalues_in_ci_and_back:
+- **Status**: TODO (Incomplete)

+### 7. Converting P-values to CI and Back
-Functions for converting p-values to confidence intervals and vice versa under normality assumption.
+- Functions for converting p-values to confidence intervals and vice versa, assuming normality.

-8. inspecting_correlation_of_distributions:
+### 8. Inspecting Correlation of Distributions
-Tools for inspecting the correlation across different bivariate distributions, another kind of analysis needed over over in most neuroscience project.
+- Tools for examining correlations across different bivariate distributions, another recurring need in neuroscience.

-9. inspecting_visual_neuron_responses:
+### 9. Inspecting Visual Neuron Responses
-Scripts and functions for illustrating how to inspect and preprocess visual neuron responses in an experiment with grating and sparse noise stimuli. ---> TODO (missing)
+- Scripts and functions for inspecting and preprocessing visual neuron responses in experiments involving grating and sparse noise stimuli.

-10. computing_spike_triggered_average:
+- **Status**: TODO (Incomplete)

+### 10. Computing Spike Triggered Average
-A working version of scripts and functions to compute a z-scored spike triggered average from dense noise responses ---> TODO (missing)
+- Scripts and functions for computing a z-scored spike-triggered average from dense noise responses.
+- **Status**: TODO (Incomplete)

+---

+Code written and tested in MATLAB R2023.

+Giulio Matteucci, 2023